Chris Gloster: New York City FC

 On March 22, 2021, Gloster joined Major League Soccer club New York City FC, with his homegrown player rights being acquired from former club New York Red Bulls.

 On May 31, 2021, Gloster was loaned to USL Championship side Sacramento Republic.

 On February 17, 2023, NYCFC opted to buyout Gloster's contract with the club.

+New Mexico United

+Gloster joined USL Championship club New Mexico United on January 16, 2024.